Competition: closed for research projects between June 2015 and August 2017

 Description: The objective of this scholarship program is to support team-oriented research projects between Canadian and Brazilian universities in key areas of mutual cooperation.

 The Canada-Brazil Awards – Joint Research Projects support exchanges of PhD students in the context of team based bilateral research projects.
 The projects must engage in collaborative research in key academic areas of bilateral cooperation leading to an eventual publication or collaborative research in line with the objectives of the Canada-Brazil Framework Agreement for Cooperation on Science, Technology and Innovation.
 Applicants must clearly explain the advantages of the partnership for both countries.

 Terms and conditions of the second year of funding will remain the same as in the first year with the understanding that the composition of the PhD students may change.

-On behalf of the Government of Canada, Foreign Affairs and International Trade, Canada (DFAIT) provides funding for a maximum of five (5) Canadian PhD students per project, per year for a period of six (6) months in Brazil.
+On behalf of the Government of Canada, Foreign Affairs, Trade and Development Canada (DFATD) provides funding for a maximum of five (5) Canadian PhD students per project, per year for a period of six (6) months in Brazil.
 Funding will also be provided to the Canadian Project Lead for one (1) short-term faculty visit to Brazil per year, if required.

 The scholarship value is:

 Canadian institutions will disburse funds to the Canadian student or researcher to cover costs including:

 Canadian institutions can claim an additional $300 CAN per project member to assist with overhead administrative costs associated with the joint research project.

 Canadian institutions may include a second Canadian institution providing one institution acts as the lead institution and be identified as such in the proposal.

 Note – New features: Pending confirmation of additional funding and the demonstrated need of the applicant, DFATD will consider the following features to better align with the reciprocal offer by Brazil to Brazilian teams: